grand-stack/grandstack.io/docs/apollo-federation.md

 Resolving fields added to entities from other services also requires the new [__resolveReference](https://www.apollographql.com/docs/apollo-server/api/apollo-federation/#__resolvereference) type resolver.
 In the case of the `reviews` field added to the `Account` extension, the reviews service must provide a reference resolver for the `Account` entity in order to support resolving `Review` entity data selected through the `reviews` field.

-> An implementing service uses reference resolvers for providing data to other services for the fields it resolves for any extensions of entities defined by other services.
+> An implementing service uses reference resolvers for providing data for the fields it resolves for its extensions of entities defined by other services.
 These reference resolvers are generated during schema augmentation.
 ###### *Accounts resolvers*
 ```js
 Account: {